Research Professor and Professor Emerita

 She has held leadership positions in the Academy of Management, the Society for the Advancement of Socio-Economics and the American Sociological Association.
 Biggart has received the faculty pioneer award for sustainability in management education from the Aspen Institute, and the Sacramento Business Journal has honored her with the Women Who Mean Business Award.

 Biggart earned a Ph.D. in economic sociology from the University of California, Berkeley.
-She also has an M.A. in sociology from the University of California, Davis, and a B.A. in communication from Simmons College.
+She also has an Master of Arts (M.A.) in sociology from the University of California, Davis, and a Bachelor of Arts (B.A.) in communication from Simmons College.

 - American Association for the Advancement of Science Fellow, 2012.